fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/argonaut/functionalities.rst

   * Certificate: certificate used for https connection
   * CA certificate: ca used for https connections
   * CN of the certificate: custom CN if the hostname doesn't match by the certificate

+* Fill the informations related to wake on lan for Argonaut Server

   .. image:: images/argonaut-server-wol-filled.png
      :alt: WOL informations related to Argonaut Server